This page provides information about using Stash with an external database.

 - Improved protection against data loss: The Stash built-in database, which runs HSQLDB, is susceptible to data loss during system crashes.
 External databases are generally more resistant to data loss during a system crash.
 HSQLDB is not supported in production environments and should only be used for evaluation purposes.

 - Performance and scalability: If you have a large number of users on your Stash instance, running the database on the same server as Stash may slow it down.
+We recommend that for large installations, Stash and the DBMS are run on separate machines.
 When using the embedded database, the database will always be hosted and run on the same server as Stash, which will limit performance.

 - Unified back-up: Use your existing DBMS tools to back up your Stash database alongside your organisation's other databases.